timoklimmer/ambre/README.md

 # ambre

-> TLDR: **Give it your data, and it tells you under which circumstances the outcomes you are interested in occur.**

 ambre is a package for association mining-based rules extraction.
 It processes your data and extracts rules of interest for you, in the form of: